Magyartanulas/magyartanulas.github.io/word_order.md

 Note the last one doesn't have a direct object, but the same logic applies.

-If the sentence is describing something without verbs, (e.g. the ground is wet) the order becomes Adjective-Noun.
+If the sentence is describing something or describing something happening, the order becomes Adjective/Verb-Noun.

 * Esik az eső. - (It's raining lit.
 The rain is falling.)
 * Kék az ég. - (The sky is blue.)